 CCS desires to promote wholesome, Christ-honoring relationships between our students that will not be spiritually, academically, and socially distracting.
 Students will present themselves in a manner so as not to cause embarrassment to themselves or others around them.
 A public display of affection during the school day, on campus, or at a school event will be addressed in a counseling manner by a faculty or administrative person.
-A public display of affection is considered an action of a romantic manner such as kissing, hugging, holding hands, etc. Persistent problems will result in a joint parent-administrator-student meeting and may end in disciplinary action.
+A public display of affection is considered an action of a romantic manner such as kissing, hugging, holding hands, etc. Persistent problems will result in disciplinary action and may end in a joint parent-administrator-student meeting.